 Sean became familiar with the theremin the way one normally absorbs random bits of culture—information that somehow stakes a claim in one’s knowledge base, even without one’s knowledge.
 He can’t remember when he was first introduced to it, but he knew it “as this weird kind of gizmo, almost like a mad scientist sound machine,” he says.
 He heard it in science fiction movies and saw the Montreal band Wolf Parade play it in the early 2000s.

 Then one night, while visiting his parents in Ottawa, he heard it in an entirely new way.
-“I was in their car listening to the radio and I heard what I thought was this beautiful opera singer singing an aria,” says Sean.
+“I was in their car listening to the radio and I heard what I thought was this beautiful opera singer singing an aria,” he says.
 “It was just this kind of otherworldly, impossibly beautiful voice that came through the night and reached me.
 At the end of the segment the presenter explained that we’d been listening to a thereminist playing the theremin, and that it wasn’t a human at all.
 That was my first introduction to the idea that the theremin could be a beautiful instrument.
 It was an introduction to its beauty and to its mesmerizing eeriness, rather than just that it sounds crazy or can make bizarre sounds.”

-Sean took that nugget and threw it into his “writer’s rucksack of ideas.”
+He took that nugget and threw it into his “writer’s rucksack of ideas.”
 But it wasn’t to be lost in the jumble forever.
 At some point over the next few years, as he continued writing music reviews and short fiction, a friend told him about a documentary on Lev Theremin, the creator of the theremin, who had a very interesting life story that involved an entanglement with thereminist Clara Rockmore.
 “Those pieces started marinating together, the idea of this really strange and wonderful history mixed in with this strange and wonderful instrument,” says Sean.
 “And then also with some notions of the bigger themes that I was interested in writing about.
 I wanted to write a book that grapples with the idea of a lying love, something that feels like true love but isn’t.
 Suddenly it came into focus that the story of Lev itself could be the lens through which I explored those concepts.”

 Last November, a National Post article spilled the roasted beans on where Sean wrote most of Us Conductors: Montreal’s Café Olimpico.
 On top of that, his process, as it nearly always does, included listening to music while he tapped out a beat on his keyboard.
 On his website, he presents classic and modern playlists for the book.
 He also says that Clara Rockmore’s enchanting theremin performance of The Swan, which she gave as an older woman, “haunts the book.”

-Sean researched Us Conductors in Russia and New York City, where he travelled mostly on his own dollar (he got a grant to cover some of the airfare to Russia).
+He researched Us Conductors in Russia and New York City, where he travelled mostly on his own dollar (he got a grant to cover some of the airfare to Russia).
 And he did all of this without any assurance that his book would get picked up.
 “You spend hundreds and hundreds, or maybe thousands of hours working without knowing if anyone will ever see it,” he says.

 We did.
 In 2013, Sean’s book found two spots to call home: Penguin Random House in Canada and Tin House in the U.S. Then he and his publishers spent months editing, until the book was finally released in April 2014.
 In October 2014, on Sean’s first wedding anniversary, Us Conductors was named to the Giller Prize shortlist, and on November 10 of that year, it won.